-The term covered perils describe the events that your insurance policy will reimburse you for in the event you need to file a claim.
-Some perils a homeowner’s policy generally covers include, fire, smoke, windstorms and hail, vandalism, theft, falling objects, and water damage.
+The term covered perils describes the events that your insurance policy will reimburse you for should you need to file a claim.
+A homeowner’s policy generally covers fire, smoke, windstorms and hail, vandalism, theft, falling objects, and water damage.

 Have any Question?
 Ask us anything, we’d love to answer!

 Learn More About Home Buyers Insurance